ferreiratiago/es8/generators.md

 ### Asynchronous Code

-We can use generators to better work with async code, such as `promises`.
-This use case it a good introduction to the new `async / await` introduced in ES8.
+We can use `generators` to better work with `async` code, such as `promises`.

+This use case it a good introduction to the new `async / await` on ES8.

-Next is an example of fetching a JSON file with promises as we know it.
+Next is an example of fetching a JSON file with `promises` as we know it.
 We will use [Jake Archibald](https://twitter.com/jaffathecake) example on  [developers.google.com](https://developers.google.com/web/fundamentals/getting-started/primers/promises).

 ```js
 function fetchStory() {
     get('story.json')